Walking you through making a basic white yeast bread at home, with tips and step-by-step photos. Makes two loaves and freezes beautifully!

 You can replace 1 to 1 1/2 cups of the white flour with whole wheat flour, if you like.
 The whole wheat flour will probably absorb more liquid, so you may end up needing less total flour overall.
 Using whole wheat flour will result in a more dense textured bread.

-- Yeast: Regular Active Dry Yeast is recommended here, as this is a two-rise bread.
+- Yeast: Regular Active Dry Yeast or Regular (not quick-rise) Instant Yeast is recommended here, as this is a two-rise bread.

 If you only have rapid-rise or quick-rise yeast, you can adapt this recipe to work with that.
 Simply skip the first rise and shape the loaf right after mixing and allow it to do one good rise in the pan before baking.
 The resulting bread from quick-rise yeast will have less flavour than a standard 2 rise bread, which is why it's not the first choice if you have options.